 Who is responsible in an emergency (state if different for off-site activities)

 Plan developed with

+That developed with

 G. CC.

 Staff training needed/undertaken - who, what, when

 Form copied to

 1 om copied to

 Appendix 3: Model letter

 Dear Parent